k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 attorney.
 They did the appointment, and only days later say wrote me that they need my written approbation of the steps.

-They added a few more complications, to buy time I think, but in the and we were able to do the partial acceptance negotiation for our special properties.
+They added a few more complications, I guess they need to buy time, but in the end we were able to do the partial acceptance negotiation for our special properties.
 It is present Mr. Roloff, the dispenser of lame certification, and Mr. Vogl, another fourreal's directing manager.

 We sign the "[protokoll][abnahme-protokoll]", and ask for a reduction of price, because of the late delivery.
 Mr. Vogl says that it is our